weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 for every closed curve y in E, of class ’.
 Prove that w is exact in E, by imitating part of the argument sketched in Exercise 24.

-Assume w is a 1-form in R® — {0}, of class ¢” and dw =0.
-Prove that w is exact in RR? — {0}.
+Assume w is a 1-form in R® - {0}, of class c” and dw =0.
+Prove that w is exact in RR? - {0}.

-Hint: Every closed continuously differentiable curve in R®— {0} is the boundary of a 2-surface in R® — {0}.
+Hint: Every closed continuously differentiable curve in R®- {0} is the boundary of a 2-surface in R® - {0}.
 Apply Stokes’ theorem and Exercise 25.

 Let E be an open 3-cell in R3, with edges parallel to the coordinate axes.
 Suppose (a,b,c)€E, fie?
 (E)fori=1,2,3,